 Defining Fraudulent Misrepresentation

 To succeed in your lawsuit against the defendant, your lawsuit for fraudulent misrepresentation must prove the following elements:

 Additionally, there are multiple types of fraudulent misrepresentations through words.
-This includes:
+These include:

-Misrepresentation and fraud are civil offenses, which means you will have to take your case to civil court to attempt to recover damages.
-Typically, the court will remedy the situation through rescission, which means the contract or transaction will be treated as though it had never existed and you will be brought back to the position in which you were originally in prior to signing the contract or agreeing to the transaction.
+Misrepresentation and fraud are civil offenses.
+You will have to take your case to civil court to attempt to recover damages.
+Typically, the court will remedy the situation through rescission, which means the contract or transaction will be treated as though it had never existed, and you will be brought back to the position in which you were originally in prior to signing the contract or agreeing to the transaction.

 Civil Litigation Attorneys With A Track Record Of Success

 If you are involved in a civil litigation dispute involving fraudulent misrepresentation, contact the legal team at Duffy North for the representation you deserve.
 Our attorneys approach every case with thorough preparation to determine the best options for the best possible outcome.
 Call us today at 215-914-9939 to discuss your case with us.